resoluteworks/invirt/docs/docs/framework/data-querying/overview.md

 Invirt provides the wiring for an application to derive filtering, pagination and sorting logic from a request's query parameters.
-A set of abstractions for these components are define by invirt-data, a small library that you can add to your application in order to leverage these capabilities.
+A set of abstractions for these components are define by invirt-data, a small library that you can add to your application to leverage these capabilities.

 ## Dependency